Business Startups Seeking an Initial Public Offering

 There are different types of investment funds and vary based on the level of regulation, objectives, and type of authorized investments.
 The Investment Company Act (ICA) regulates investment companies.
 ICA defines an investment company as issuer of securities that is engaged, holds itself out as being engaged, or proposes to engage primarily in the business of investing, reinvesting or trading securities.
 Generally, investment companies under ICA are heavily regulated and must register with the Securities and Exchange Commission (SEC).
 Startups that are looking for investors or are seeking to provide an initial public offering may be subject to SEC regulations.
 It’s imperative that business understand and comply with SEC, as well as other regulations.

 If you are in the process of or are interested in providing an initial public offering, request a consultation with a Los Angeles Business Startup Attorney.
-Our attorneys will consult and inform you about the various regulations and steps you must take in order to fulfil your business’ objective.
+Our attorneys at Kaass Law will consult and inform you about the various regulations and steps you must take in order to fulfil your business’ objective.